 So she says the solution is to ban guns.

-Her plan is to disarm law-abiding Americans, abolishing the second amendment, and leaving only the bad guys and terrorists with guns.
+Her plan is to disarm law-abiding Americans, abolishing the Second Amendment and leaving only the bad guys and terrorists with guns.

 No good.

-Not gonna happen, folks.
+Not going to happen, folks.

-Not gonna happen.
+Not going to happen.

-Not gonna happen.
+Not going to happen.

 You know, on the gun part, here's a question you should ask yourself.

-And later in the program, we'll talk to New King, which will also talk to Jennifer Thalasinos.
+And later in the program, we'll talk to Newt Kingridge.

-She lost her husband Nicholas in the San Bernardino shooting.
+She lost her husband, Nicholas, in the San Bernardino shooting.

-If you're in a situation like what happened at this nightclub in Orlando, if you are at a community center like those people in San Bernardino.
+If you're in a situation like what happened at this nightclub in Orlando, if you are at a community center like those people in San Bernardino, now I've carried, I've had a license to carry permit in New York, Rhode Island, California, Alabama, and Georgia.

-My entire adult life I have carried a weapon.
+My entire adult life, I have carried a weapon.

-I know firearm safety, I teach it to my family, and I shoot on a regular basis to keep my skill level up, in spite of the fact that I can't shoot that much because my ears are shot.
+I teach it to my family, and I shoot on a regular basis to keep my skill level up, in spite of the fact that I can't shoot that much because my ears are shot.

-Anyway, um I don't know.
+Anyway, I don't know.

-I I can't I can't read this as I'm doing the show here, Linda.
+Mark Allen, by the way, I can't read this as I'm doing the show here, Linda.

 Mark, oh my gosh, so somebody's on the line.